-On the production side, the Community has formulated (and periodically renews) a Community system for intervention by Member States in support of the coal-mining industry, grants financial aid for Community R&D projects on new techniques for oil and gas exploration and exploitation (200 million u.a. over five years), is taking part, through its Joint Research Centre, in the development of energy generation by nuclear fusion and, through the Joint European Torus (JET), in basic research on controlled nuclear fusion, and contributing to various research projects on new sources of energy (105 million u.a. over four years, including energy conservation).
-In recent years Community finance has covered some 8% of total public expenditure on energy research in the Member

-States.
-Finally, since 1979 the Commission has had funds with which to grant partially reimbursable loans for the industrial application of new techniques (up to an overall ceiling of 95 million u.a. over five years).
+On the production side, the Community has formulated (and periodically renews) a Community system for intervention by Member States in support of the coal-mining industry, grants financial aid for Community R&D projects on new techniques for oil and gas exploration and exploitation (200 million ECU over five years), is taking part, through its Joint Research Centre, in the development of energy generation by nuclear fusion and, through the Joint European Torus (Jet), in basic research on controlled nuclear fusion, and contributing to various research on new sources of energy (105 million ECU over four years, including energy conservation).
+In recent years Community finance has covered some 8% of total public expenditure on energy research in the Member States.
+Finally, since 1979 the Commission has had funds with which to grant partially reimbursable loans for the industrial application of new techniques.